 By the end of 2008 SAO celebrated 10 years and 20 semesters of delivering an online astronomy program.
 During 2008 and 2009, SAO moved from a hybrid delivery system (with course content delivered via CD-ROM and the internet used for communication and assessment purposes) to a fully online system (with course content now delivered online via a Content Management System).
 In mid-2012, after 11 years, Sarah retired as program coordinator.
-During this time SAO has grown into a comprehensive program offering 18 units (including 4 Major Project units).
-Glen has taken over as program coordinator from Sarah, but is happy to note that she will continue to teach into SAO!
-To date SAO has produced over 390 graduates.
+During this time SAO has grown into a comprehensive program offering 15 units (including 4 Major Project units).
+Glen has taken over as SAO program coordinator, but is happy to note that Sarah will continue to teach into SAO!
+In 2014 the university underwent a major structural change, resulting in the creation of a new Department of Physics & Astronomy (DPA), which together with the existing CAS, are now included in the new Faculty of Science, Engineering & Technology (FSET).
+To date SAO has produced over 400 graduates.